-More than one third (about 36%) of U.S. workers take part in the gig economy, the rapidly growing job market comprised of temporary, part-time, and freelance work.
-Some gig workers only dabble a few hours a week for pocket money.
-Others invest themselves full-time in freelance work.
-While ridesharing apps and online marketplaces are always in the news, the fastest-growing segments of the gig economy are actually in knowledge-intensive industries, according to a report by McKinsey.
-Combine these higher earning gig workers with payroll-based employees increasing their income with “side hustles” and you have a growing market segment that falls outside traditional models for documenting income and determining mortgage eligibility.
+More than one third (about 36%) of U.S. workers take part in the gig economy, or the rapidly growing job market consisting of temporary, part-time, and freelance work.
+Some gig workers only dabble a few hours a week for pocket money, while others invest themselves full-time in freelance work.
+While ride sharing apps and online marketplaces are always in the news, the fastest-growing segments of the gig economy are actually in knowledge-intensive industries, according to a report by McKinsey.
+Combine these higher earning gig workers with payroll-based employees increasing their income with “side hustles,” and you have a growing market segment that falls outside traditional models for documenting income and determining mortgage eligibility.

 Non-qualified mortgage (non-QM) loans are an attractive alternative for these borrowers, offering a number of advantages including:

 - Financing made simple for self-employed borrowers

 - Financing available for recent credit event borrowers

 While GSEs require tax forms, many lenders offering non-QM loans use borrower bank statements to verify income.
 By applying cash flow analysis to bank statements, non-QM lenders can measure a borrower’s real income using actual bank account data, instead of secondary documents.
 However, most non-QM lenders still manually review bank statements to calculate and verify income for gig workers.

 Manual bank statement analysis is slow, expensive, and prone to human error.
 This leads to fewer applications analyzed, more bad debt, less scalability, and more friction in the customer experience.
 To eliminate these inefficiencies, some lenders have turned to technology such as automated bank statement analysis.
 With this technology, loan underwriters can eliminate manual document review altogether.